-Review of "Rings"
+Review of "Rings" by The Headless Critic

 Another soulless Hollywood sequel.
 I've not researched how Rings came to be.
 I'm simply guessing based off what I watched that some executive thought they could make a dollar off a Ring sequel.
 So they hired a writer to write a script.
 Then hired a director and then the crew to make the film.
 There didn't seem to be any driving force behind this movie besides some company or non-creative entity.
 I don't know about everyone else but I'd personally rather watch a bad movie with passion behind it than an okay movie that was cookie cutter.